 VHS Calw, Bad Wildbad

-Claudia's first play, a 1-woman show Ways Of Making You Talk, in which she herself played the protagonist, was nominated for the New Writing Award at the 2007 Dublin Fringe Festival Awards.
-In 2012, her play To Die For premiered at the English Theatre Berlin in English.
+Claudia's first written piece of theatre, the one-person play Ways Of Making You Talk, in which she played the protagonist, was nominated for a New Writing Award at the 2007 Dublin Fringe Festival Awards.
+In 2012, her play To Die For premiered in English at the English Theatre Berlin.
+Claudia's first book Meschugge sind wir beide was published in June 2017 in German by Eden Books Verlag.
+The Goethe-Institut and the Frankfurt Book Fair chose her book to represent German literature at the International Book Fair in Jerusalem 2017.

 “The love story between the German actor Claudia Schwartz and the Israeli composer Shaul Bustan is a contribution to humanity.”